tomasvlasakdev/tomasvlasakdev/README.md

 # 👋 Hi, I'm Tomáš Vlasák

 💻 **Student, builder, and future founder.**
-I’m building projects in **Python, AI, and finance**, learning how to design systems that scale, and documenting my journey to mastery.
+I’m building projects in **Javascript, Python, AI, and finance**, learning how to design systems that scale, and documenting my journey to mastery.

 ---